 When you call in to report a concern about a child being abused or neglected, you will speak to a screener who will ask you questions about your concerns.

 Some important information includes:

-- Name and address of child
+- Name, age, and address of child or children

 - Name and address of custodian/guardian

 - Nature and extent of your concerns

 The more information you can provide, the better able we are to assess the situation.
 Specific information regarding the nature of the harm to the child is very helpful.